mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 ## Build qemu-system

-The final step is in setting up our toolchain is to get a copy of qemu.
+The final step in setting up our toolchain is to get a copy of Qemu.
 Qemu is the emulator we will run the XV6 kernel under.
-You could probably manage with installing a copy from Homebrew, but I prefer to compile my copy from source, I've listed the commands I've used to compile and install qemu below:
+You could probably manage with installing a copy from Homebrew, but I prefer to compile my copy from source, I've listed the commands I've used to compile and install Qemu below:

 ~~~bash